openbmc/openbmc/poky/documentation/ref-manual/classes.rst

    Not doing so can lead to subtle problems because there is code that depends on the naming convention.

-Although applied differently, the ``nativesdk`` class is used with both methods.
+Although applied differently, the :ref:`nativesdk <ref-classes-nativesdk>` class is used with both methods.
 The advantage of the second method is that you do not need to have two separate recipes (assuming you need both) for the SDK machine and the target.
 All common parts of the recipe are automatically shared.